-Domain 2: Talent Management Indicator Below Standard Developing Proficient Exemplary 2.1: Staff Recruitment and Retention Recruiting/Interviewing/Hiring - The strategy related to staff recruitment, hiring, and retention does not support student growth and achievement.
-Equity - The school does not consider staff diversity. □ Recruiting/Interviewing/Hiring - The school follows a district recruitment, interviewing, and hiring processes and timelines that limits their access to high quality candidates. □ Hiring - Once candidates are hired, there is limited or no communication with them until their start date. □ Onboarding - New staff are provided limited training on the school's mission, instructional model, and priorities before the year starts or training is ineffective. □ Staffing - Staffing assignments are based on seniority or politics. □ Retention - The school does not have a specific plan to retain or non-renew staff. □ Equity - The school makes efforts to recruit, hire and retain educators of color but lacks a consistent or systematic approach to doing so. □ Recruiting - The school strategically recruits in a variety of ways to promote the school highlighting the school's mission, instructional model, and talent management. □ Interviewing/Hiring - Applicants engage in an interview and hiring process, with key stakeholders, that assesses alignment to the school's mission and skill set (i.e demonstration lesson) and ensures access to highly qualified candidates.
-Once candidates are hired, there are multiple touchpoints to ensure commitment and connection to the school and community. □ Onboarding and Mentoring - The school has a process in place to ensure new staff understand the school's mission, instructional model, and priorities before the school year starts.
-Mentors are intentionally selected to provide new staff with monthly mentoring to promote retention and build capacity. □ Staffing - Based on the staffing model and available staff, there is a strategic approach to staffing assignments that matches teacher skills to student needs. □ Retention - The school exercises its authority to make the final determination about whether to strategically retain or non-renew teachers based on performance or fit. □ Equity - The school has intentional practices to recruit, hire and retain educators of color and other diverse groups.
-In addition to "Proficient": Recruiting - Specific new hires are deliberately recruited and selected to fill missing staff capacity and add expertise.
+Domain 2: Talent Management Indicator Not Yet Met Approaching Meeting Exceeding 2.1: Staff Recruitment and Retention Recruiting/Interviewing/Hiring - The strategy related to staff recruitment, hiring, and retention does not support student growth and achievement.
+Recruiting/Interviewing/Hiring - The school follows a district recruitment, interviewing, and hiring processes and timelines that limits their access to high quality candidates.
+Hiring - Once candidates are hired, there is limited or no communication with them until their start date.
+Onboarding - New staff are provided limited training on the school's mission, instructional model, and priorities before the year starts or training is ineffective.
+Staffing - Staffing assignments are based on seniority or politics.
+Retention - The school does not have a specific plan to retain or non-renew staff.
+Recruiting - The school strategically recruits in a variety of ways to promote the school highlighting the school's mission, instructional model, and talent management.
+Interviewing/Hiring - Applicants engage in an interview and hiring process, with key stakeholders, that assesses alignment to the school's mission and skill set (i.e demonstration lesson) and ensures access to highly qualified candidates.
+Once candidates are hired, there are multiple touchpoints to ensure commitment and connection to the school and community.
+Onboarding and Mentoring - The school has a process in place to ensure new staff understand the school's mission, instructional model, and priorities before the school year starts.
+Mentors are intentionally selected to provide new staff with monthly mentoring to promote retention and build capacity.
+Staffing - Based on the staffing model and available staff, there is a strategic approach to staffing assignments that matches teacher skills to student needs.
+Retention - The school exercises its authority to make the final determination about whether to strategically retain or non-renew teachers based on performance or fit.
+In addition to "Meeting": Recruiting - Specific new hires are deliberately recruited and selected to fill missing staff capacity and add expertise.
 Interviewing/Hiring - Community stakeholders play a role in the interviewing and hiring process.
 The school ensures multiple opportunities to bring all staff together integrating new staff into the community.
 Onboarding and Mentoring - New hires receive monthly mentoring and meet regularly with leadership and other new staff around specific topics.
 Retention - The school thinks strategically about how to retain high performing teachers (e.g. access to PD, leadership opportunities, etc).